 FOR ADVANCED STUDENTS:

-What are the theoretical and historical underpinnings of anthropology’s “appreciation of cultural diversity” and its “critique of inequality” Arguably, in anthropology’s earlier history—and continues to distinguish anthropology from other social sciences—while the latter has becom increasingly important since the 1960s.
+What are the theoretical and historical underpinnings of anthropology’s “appreciation of cultural diversity” and its “critique of inequality”?
+Arguably, the former was paramount in anthropology’s earlier history—and continues to distinguish anthropology from other social sciences—while the latter has become increasingly important since the 1960s.
 Why is this so?

-What ways can be found, analytically, theoretically, and ethnograpically, to cross-cut, mediate or “articulate” the strains of cultural appreciation and critical exposure that are characterized as discrete or complementary points of view in this chapter?
+What ways can be found, analytically, theoretically, and ethnographically, to cross-cut, mediate, or “articulate” the strains of cultural appreciation and critical exposure that are characterized as discrete or complementary points of view in this chapter?

 How can the “surprise” of contemporary situations and familiar cultures be more effectively included and communicated in anthropology to keep the field both up to date and of value and interest to students?